Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Phase-space-pixel resolution and the search space

 \section{Phase-space-pixel resolution and the search space}

-We defined phase-space-pixel or PSP as the sum of the values of all the pixels that line up on the projection of a hypothetical phase-space trajectory on the camera FOV.
-The terminology {\it phase space} can be used for any multidimensional space, however; it does not have to be a space of position and velocity only.
-Just as $[i,j]$ uniquely identify a pixel, here we see an orbit as a one unique point in a six-dimensional phase space.
-If we can properly define the resolution of that one point, we can calculate orbital uncertainty and the number of grains we have to sort through to find the object.
+We defined a phase-space-pixel or PSP as the sum of the values of all the pixels that line up on the projection of a hypothetical phase-space trajectory on the camera FOV.
+However, the terminology {\it phase space} can be used for any multidimensional space; it does not have to be a space of position and velocity only.
+Similarly, as $[i,j]$ uniquely identifies a pixel, here we see an orbit as a unique point in a six-dimensional phase space.
+If we can properly define the resolution of that one point, we can calculate the orbital uncertainty and the number of grains that we have to sort through to find the object.

-PSP resolution can be understood as follows.
-In two-dimensions, the angular resolution of a conventional pixel camera can be defined by the angular extent by which two closely-spaced point sources in $\mathbb{R2}$ can be distinguished.
+The resolution of PSP can be understood as follows.
+In two-dimensions, the angular resolution of a conventional pixel camera can be defined by the angular extent by which two closely-spaced point sources in $\mathbb{R}^{2}$ can be distinguished.
 It corresponds to a grain of steradian at an azimuth and elevation point.
-In four-dimensions, the resolution of a vector-pixel, as used by \cite{heinze+etal-2015}, can be defined as the extent two closely-spaced constant-angular speed point sources in angular phase-space can be distinguished.
+In four-dimensions, the resolution of a vector-pixel, as used by \cite{heinze+etal-2015}, can be defined as the extent to which two closely-spaced constant-angular speed point sources in angular phase-space can be distinguished.
 This is how MEO-GEO or Near-Earth-Orbit (EO) observations are modeled.
-The object has two angular position and 2 angular speed variables and one performs a search in the $\mathbb{R2}$ space by computing vector-pixels as sum of pixels corresponding to an angular phase-space trajectory.
-For long integration times over a wide FOV, vector-pixel does not have enough dimensions to describe the track as the angular speed changes within the FOV.
+The object has two angular position and 2 angular speed variables and one performs a search in the $\mathbb{R}^{2}$ space by computing vector-pixels as the sum of pixels corresponding to an angular phase-space trajectory.
+For long integration times over a wide FOV, a vector-pixel does not have enough dimensions to describe the track as the angular speed changes within the FOV.
 We therefore compute PSP over a six dimensional phase-space trajectory parametrized by the orbital elements.
-Then, the PSP resolution can be defined as the extent two closely-spaced accelerating point sources in R6 can be distinguished.
+Then, the PSP resolution can be defined as the extent to which two closely-spaced accelerating point sources in $\mathbb{R}^{6}$ can be distinguished.